About Bluegreen Corp.

 Bluegreen is a company that specializes in timeshares and adventure vacations, and it was founded in 1966.
 The company caters to more than 175,000 owners and is headquartered in Boca Raton, FL.
 The company features a deeded timeshare program with timeshare locations across the United States and Caribbean.

-- Conveniently located: Bluegreen Corp. features timeshare properties across the United States, which makes them easy to access for customers across America.
+Conveniently located: Bluegreen Corp. features timeshare properties across the United States, which makes them easy to access for customers across America.

-- Bluegreen Vacation Points system: The company offers customers a points system, and they can access different resorts by accumulating more points.
+Bluegreen Vacation Points system: The company offers customers a points system, and they can access different resorts by accumulating more points.
 These points can also be exchanged with RCI properties.

-- Adventures available: Representatives from Bluegreen Corp. can help customers find and book fun adventures and excursions during the time they use their timeshare.
+Adventures available: Representatives from Bluegreen Corp. can help customers find and book fun adventures and excursions during the time they use their timeshare.

-- Gift card perks: The company gives customers who book a Bluegreen Getaway a 75 dollar Visa Reward Card as an added perk.
+Gift card perks: The company gives customers who book a Bluegreen Getaway a 75 dollar Visa Reward Card as an added perk.

-- Getaway deals: Bluegreen Corp. offers customers regular deals, with two to five night getaways at properties across the country that cost only 149 dollars.
+Getaway deals: Bluegreen Corp. offers customers regular deals, with two to five night getaways at properties across the country that cost only 149 dollars.

 Bluegreen Corp.
-Company Profile
+Company Information

 - Company Name: